 Also in the lower window in Figure 5 the green line flags when a grid crossing (or bounce) occurs and the blue line shows the slope of the range.

 3. Identify the Range Stability

 Ranges that are well established over time will give stronger support and resistance to price movements than will “short-lived ranges”.
 For this reason, the extent of the range is a valuable input to the trading system.

 For example, Figure 6 shows a range in GBPUSD on the daily chart (D1).
 The range lasts for 185 days.
 Compared to the average of 31 days this is obviously an important structure.
 Flips between ranges are marked by the range transition line (see Figure 6).

-This relates to point 3 above.
-If we drill down to the 30 minute timescale (M30) from the above daily chart we can see that this “mega range” has an influence long after it appears to break away from the main channel.
+Areas of confluence are where mutliple support & resistance lines meet.
+If we drill down to the 30 minute timescale (M30) from the above daily chart we can see that this “older range” has an influence long after it appears to break away from the main channel.

 Figure 7 shows the M30 chart for July of the same year.
 The lines drawn on the chart are those extended from the range in Figure 6 above.